 - Give details: There are many details in both these responses, such as specific classes the authors want to take, what they want to major in, specific extracurriculars, and school publications they want to join.

-- Show where they fit in: It's clear from reading these essays how the authors see themselves fitting in at the University of Chicago.
-The first hopes to major in Computer Science while also debating famous literary works with fellow classmates, while the second wants to become a writer for school papers, and possibly work on theater productions.
-They've shown the University of Chicago has opportunities they want to take part in and contribute to, and they tie this into their goals for the future.
+- Show where they fit in: It's clear from reading these essays how the authors see themselves fitting in at UChicago The first hopes to major in computer science while also debating famous literary works with fellow classmates, whereas the second wants to become a writer for school papers and possibly work on theater productions.
+They've shown that UChicago has opportunities they want to take part in and contribute to, and they tie this into their goals for the future.

 The "Why UChicago?" essay likely won't be the make-or-break factor in your application, but it can help give the admissions teams a good idea of why UChicago is a great fit for you.
 The purpose of this essay prompt is for you to show UChicago that you've done research on their school, you feel it's a good fit for you, and you already know some of the opportunities at the school you want to make the most of.

 In your UChicago essay, you can write about multiple topics, including academics, the student body, extracurriculars, and research opportunities.
 Just make sure to thoroughly research the school, be specific, show your passion, and mention plans you have for the future.
 When in doubt, don't forget to check out successful "Why UChicago?" essays!

 You'll need to write one other essay when you apply to the University of Chicago.
 Check out our other guide to learn how to tackle both UChicago essays.

 The "Why This College?" is a common essay topic on college applications.
 Learn how to write a great "Why This College" essay for every school you're applying to by reading our guide on the topic.